srishtigrp78/Identity-API/README.md

 * Redis
 * MySQL Database

+## Environment and setup

+1. Install dependencies `mvn clean install`
+2. You can copy `common_example.properties` to `common_local.properties` and edit the file accordingly.
+The file is under `src/main/environment` folder.
+3. Run the spring server with local configuration `mvn spring-boot:run -DENV_VAR=local`

 ## Integrations
 * RMNCH (Reproductive, Maternal, Newborn, and Child Health)

 ## Usage
 All features have been exposed as REST endpoints.
 Refer to the SWAGGER API specification for details.